techqueria/website/site/content/communities/slack.md

 #### Location Channels

-We have a few location channels that are prefixed with `locals`, e.g.
+We have a few location channels that are prefixed with `#locals-`.

+For example:

 - `#locals-atl`
 - `#locals-austin`